Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs: Introduction

-The goal of this paper is to develop flexible methods for nonparametric difference-in-differences estimation under a conditional parallel trends assumption.
-More formally, suppose we observe $n$ independent samples $(S_i, \, T_i, \, X_i, \, Y_i)$, where the state indicator $S_i \in \cb{0, \, 1}$ denotes whether the $i$-th individual is in the control or exposed state. $T_i \in \cb{0, \,1}$ denotes the time of the observation (pre vs post), $X_i \in \RR^d$ is a set of potential confounders and $Y_i \in \RR$ is the outcome of interest, and suppose that only samples in the ``exposed'' state and ``post'' time period get treated, i.e., we can write the treatment indicator as $W_i = S_iT_i$.
-Following the potential outcomes framework \citep{imbens2015causal}, $Y_i(0)$ and $Y_i(1)$ denote the control and treated potential outcomes and suppose we observe $Y_i = Y_i(W_i)$.
-We are interested in estimating the average treatment effect $\EE{\tau(X)}$, where $\tau(x)$ is the expected treatment effect conditional on covariates $X_i = x$ and on $X_i$ being treated:
+Throughout the paper, we work in the following formal setup.
+We observe $n$ independent samples $(S_i, \, T_i, \, X_i, \, Y_i)$, where the state indicator $S_i \in \cb{0, \, 1}$ denotes whether the $i$-th individual is in the control or exposed state, $T_i \in \cb{0, \,1}$ denotes the time of the observation (pre- vs. post-intervention), $X_i \in \RR^d$ is a set of potential confounders and $Y_i \in \RR$ is the outcome of interest.
+Only samples in the ``exposed'' state and ``post'' time period get treated, i.e., we can write the treatment or exposure indicator as $W_i = S_iT_i$.
+Following the potential outcomes framework \citep{imbens2015causal}, let $Y_i(0)$ and $Y_i(1)$ denote the control and treated potential outcomes and suppose we observe $Y_i = Y_i(W_i)$.
+We are interested in estimating the heterogeneous treatment effect $\tau(x)$, defined as the expected treatment effect conditional on covariates $X_i = x$ and on $X_i$ treated:

 Because $\EE{Y(0)\cond X_i=x, S_i = 1, T_i = 1}$ is not observed, we impose a parallel trends assumption conditional on covariates, so that